Insulator (electricity): History

 Amongst the first to produce ceramic insulators were companies in the United Kingdom, with Stiff and Doulton using stoneware from the mid-1840s, Joseph Bourne (later renamed Denby) producing them from around 1860 and Bullers from 1868.
-Utility patent number 48,906 was granted to Louis A. Cauvet on 25 July 1865 for a process to produce insulators with a threaded pinhole: pin-type insulators still have threaded pinholes.
+C. F. Varley patented several stoneware designs in 1861, including the "Z" type, which became a standard for railway telecommunications throughout the 1870s.